justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code reduces the number of curly braces in your method, but it can still be seen easily where a resource is disposed.
 For more information, see: "pattern-based using" and "using declarations"

-### Tip #9

-✋ Avoid concatenating strings with the + sign/symbol like in the following:
+### Avoid concatenating strings with the + sign/symbol like in the following:

 ```
 string name = "Vianne";